Quick, Easy Portable Arugula and Watermelon Salad with Mozzarella Balls. I used a light pear dressing that can be taken to summer outdoor events.

 – Use small mozzarella balls in this salad recipe that are nearly the same size as the watermelon itself.
 This way, the taste will be more even

 – Refrigerate the salad after you assemble it.
+It will stay crispy and the greens will remain green

 – If you added the pear dressing before serving, be sure to use it up within 24 hours